rkrx/sass-grid/README.md

 =========
 > What the hell is this good for?
 We have plenty of grid frameworks!

-I don't want to include tags for different screen-sizes to html-elements ending up to something like:
+I don't want to include tags for different screen-sizes to html-elements ending up with something like:

 	<div class="col-lg-3 col-md-4 col-sm-6 col-xs-12">...</div>